CARI (DIBELS 7-9) Research Release

 The OR portion of the CARI is an individually administered measure that assesses oral reading fluency, accuracy, and comprehension.
 During an OR task, the student is given 90 seconds to read each passage out loud.
 At the end of 90 seconds, a brief comprehension component is administered.
 An OR triad of passages takes approximately 10 minutes to complete.

-Preliminary norms are available for the CARI Daze measure.
-For more information, read our
+Preliminary system-wide norms remain available for the CARI Maze measure in our

 Participating sites agree to:

 - Have anyone who will be administering the CARI measures complete the free online training available through the CARI download site.

 - Collect beginning-of-year, middle-of-year, and end-of-year assessment data and enter it into DMG's DIBELSnet® data reporting service.
 There is no cost for entering CARI scores for the 2016-2017 school year.If a site also decides to enter DIBELS reading data (grades K-6) into DIBELSnet, the standard cost of $1 per student per year will apply.
 To sign up for DIBELSnet, visit https://dibels.net/ and click on the purple "Sign Up" button in the lower right-hand corner.